-If you were last hired on or after April 1, 1975,

-you must have had at least 10 years of NYSHIP benefits-eligible State service, or at least 10 years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) and/or Participating Agencies (such as towns and school districts).
+If you were last hired on or after April 1, 1975, you must have had at least 10 years of NYSHIP benefits-eligible State service, or at least 10 years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) and/or Participating Agencies (such as towns and school districts).

-If you were last hired before April 1, 1975,

-you must have had at least five years of NYSHIP benefits-eligible State service or at least five years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers and/or Participating Agencies.
+If you were last hired before April 1, 1975, you must have had at least five years of NYSHIP benefits-eligible State service or at least five years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers and/or Participating Agencies.

-Periods of employment in which you did not meet the eligibility requirements for coverage at employee share will not be counted.
-For example, periods when you were paying both the employer share and the employee share of the NYSHIP premium while on Leave Without Pay do not count toward the minimum service requirement.
+Periods of employment during which you did not meet the eligibility requirements for coverage at the employee share will not be counted.
+For example, periods when you were paying both the employer and the employee shares of the NYSHIP premium while on Leave Without Pay do not count toward the minimum service requirement.

 Benefits-eligible service with public employers other than the State may count toward the minimum service requirement if that employer participates in NYSHIP now or participated at the time the service was earned.
-Contact your Health Benefits Administrator if you have prior service with another public employer to determine if this service counts toward the minimum service requirement.
+Contact your HBA if you have prior service with another public employer to determine if this service counts toward the minimum service requirement.

 Documentation of this service is required.
 If these records are unavailable, you may be able to substitute records from the retirement system to which you belong.
-You must have a minimum of one year of State service in a benefits-eligible position from the employer you are retiring from.
+You must have a minimum of one year of service in a benefits-eligible position with a New York State agency.